Shatrugna-Strife/Document-Retrieval/README.md

 1) Library used nltk, re, csv.</br>
 2) Text cleaning and punctuation removal is done with re and the tokenization is done with nltk.
-3) In part 1 an inverted index is built from the corpus in the form of a dictionary.
+3) In main.py an inverted index is built from the corpus in the form of a dictionary.
 And the doc id along with its respective title is stored in another array.</br>
 4) The processed corpus is converted to Inverted index and stored in a csv file